Based in | Germany |

 Drive (File Storage)

 Drive is Mailbox.org’s name for your cloud-based file storage.
-As you can see below, the storage is divided into folders which you can share with other people for either viewing the contents of folders, or viewing and editing files in the shared folders.
+As you can see below, the storage is divided into folders that you can share with other people, allowing them to view or edit files in the shared folders.

 This is a good, fully-featured storage system and another benefit of Mailbox.org.

-Beyond the features we’ve seen so far, Mailbox.org gives every user a Task manager, Text editor, Spreadsheet, Presentation app, all with templates for business documents.
-There is even a chat app built in.
+Beyond the tools we’ve covered so far, Mailbox.org gives every user a Task manager, Text editor, Spreadsheet, and Presentation app.
+All of them offer templates for business documents.
+Finally, there is even a chat app built in.

 Mobile apps and integration with other email clients